MetaVR Visuals in F-16 Simulation

-Inside the wraparound display sets a high-fidelity cockpit with functional buttons, switches, and multi-function displays (MFDs).
+Inside the wraparound display sits a high-fidelity cockpit with functional buttons, switches, and multi-function displays (MFDs).
 The MFDs can display targeting pod video in electro-optic (EO), infrared (IR), or ground-mapping radar.
 An instructor/operator station (IOS) exists for each cockpit.
-The IOS establishes the environment the simulator will fly in, to include geographic location, weather, time-of-day.
+The IOS establishes the environment in which the simulator will fly, to include geographic location, weather, and time-of-day.
 The IOS also controls the threat environment using the AFRL XCITE target generator.
 The IOS includes a large flat-screen TV that can simultaneously display a replica of out-the-window scene, heads-up display, and both multi-function displays.

 MetaVR built and delivered to the Vermont Air National Guard 3D terrain of the ANG base facilities and airfield at the Burlington International Airport, Burlington, VT.

 The U.S. Air Force Research Laboratory (AFRL), Warfighter Readiness Research Division, uses 26 VRSG licenses in its F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators.
 During an update, the VRSG licenses replaced AFRL’s SDS International AAcuity PC-IG systems for the simulators and were installed on the existing image generator hardware; no changes were required.